2023 World Series: Game 5

+Corey Seager won the World Series Most Valuable Player Award, and was the first player ever to win the award in two different leagues, having previously won with the Los Angeles Dodgers in 2020.
+Additionally, he was the fourth player to win the award twice.
+In the Series, he hit .286, walked 3 times, hit 3 home runs, and got 6 runs batted in.

 Ketel Marte's 20-game postseason hit streak ended in Game 5, having walked three times and struck out once to end the World Series.

 Texas manager Bruce Bochy won his fourth World Series championship; he also became the third manager ever to win World Series championships in both leagues, after Sparky Anderson and Tony LaRussa.
 Corey Seager, Nathan Eovaldi, Max Scherzer, and Aroldis Chapman all won their second World Series championship, while Will Smith won his third straight, becoming the first player in MLB history to win three straight on three different teams.

 Texas finished the postseason with a perfect 11–0 record in road games, which was also the most road wins in a postseason in MLB history.